huntdatacenter/docs/docs/about/ting-weeks.md

 ### Lagtun

-This is our top level ting where we meet data controllers and data space leaders to discuss the overall strategic direction for HUNT Cloud and data-driven science in general.
+Lagtun is the ting where we meet data controllers and data space leaders to discuss the overall strategic direction for HUNT Cloud and data-driven science in general.

 We have appointed two hours to Lagtun.
 The first hour is structured, and the last hour is reserved for unstructured questions and discussions.